koodikulma-fi/mixin-types/README.md

 ## 8. TYPESCRIPT TOOLS

-- As is obvious from the implementations of `Mixins` and `MixinsWith`, the JS side of mixins is trivial.
+- As is obvious from the implementations of `mixins` and `mixinsWith`, the JS side of mixins is trivial.
 - The magic happens on the TS side, and sometimes you might need to use the TS tools specifically.

 ### 8.1.
 Simple TS helpers